MPH Concentration Competencies

 2. Explore legal and regulatory actions to improve and protect the environment and the public’s health.

-3. Synthesize evidence from the scientific literature to inform public health policy, research, and practice.
+3. Utilize evidence from the scientific literature to inform community health promotion or public health practice.

 4. Apply principles of effective project management in public health practice.